agalitsyn/django-template/README.md

 ## Why?

-* Built-in `django-admin startproject` is far from Phoenix framework generator or RoR, no tooling, plain structure, basically nothing.
+* Built-in `django-admin startproject` is far from [Phoenix framework generator](https://hexdocs.pm/phoenix/up_and_running.html), no tooling, plain structure, no assets management, basically nothing.
+It's outdated for modern apps.
 * There are many generators for django already available using [cookiecutter](https://github.com/cookiecutter/cookiecutter#python-django).
-But I found them too complex for starting point of my projects.
+But I found them too complex for starting point of my projects, even with a word `simple` in their names.

 Every django project starts with copy&paste from previous project, so I decided to put basic parts here:
 * managing python and html/css/js dependencies